Austin police receive new armor to handle high power rifles

-AUSTIN - The Austin police department started distributing new body armor to officers on Monday.
+AUSTIN, Texas -- The Austin Police Department started distributing new body armor to officers on Monday.

 The heavy vests are supposed to stop ammunition from some high power rifles, like AR 15's.
 Senior Patrol Officer, Robert Furbush, was glad to get his.